Working with vCloud Director Backup Jobs

-- Go to the Jobs tab of the self-service web portal and click Create.
+- Go to the Jobs tab of the Self-Service Backup Portal and click Create.

 - Specify job name, description and retention settings, that is, how many restore points should be stored in repository for future restores.

-For details, refer to this section of the User Guide.
+For more information, see the Retention Policy section of the User Guide.

 - Add vApps and/or VMs from the vCloud Director organization to the job.